NeelHaval/nand2tetris/README.md

 ## Resources used

-- **Logic circuit** - an application used in implementing logic gates
+- **Logic circuit** - an application used in implementing digital circuits

 - **Relevant IDE** - used to edit code